-Saikat Chakrabarti is a far-left political activist currently serving as chief of staff in the office of U.S. Rep. Alexandria Ocasio-Cortez (D-NY).
+Saikat Chakrabarti is a far-left political activist who currently works at New Consensus, an environmentalist nonprofit dedicated to promoting the Green New Deal.
+Chakrabarti recently served as chief of staff in the office of U.S. Rep. Alexandria Ocasio-Cortez (D-NY).
 Before Ocasio-Cortez’s election in 2018, Chakrabarti led Brand New Congress (a predecessor organization to Justice Democrats), worked on the 2016 presidential campaign of U.S. Sen. Bernie Sanders (I-VT), and helped build the payment technology platform Stripe.

 After graduating from Harvard University in 2007, Chakrabarti moved to California where he co-founded a tech startup, Mockingbird, and later became a founding engineer for the payment processing company Stripe.